JeremiahO1/secrets_detective/README.md

 # Github Parser
 ## Using github api to search and find anti-patterns
-To use at the commandline enter 'python2.7 github_parser.py XXXXXXXXX' where XXXXXXXXX is your github token
+To use first propogate the input.yaml file, and then at the command line enter 'python2.7 secret_detective.py'.

 WORK IN PROGRESS